STATEMENT ON RELATIONSHIPS, SEX AND HEALTH EDUCATION (RSE & HE) 2026

 Aims of RSE & HE at TRS

 RSE & HE is a vital part of pupils’ lifelong learning about relationships, health, and wellbeing.
 It aims to equip pupils with the knowledge, skills, and values they need to lead safe, healthy, and fulfilling lives.
+The curriculum is designed to promote belonging, emotional safety, resilience, and positive participation in school and wider society.

 We aim to:

-- • Provide a safe, inclusive environment for discussing sensitive topics
+• Provide a safe, inclusive environment for discussing sensitive topics

-- • Support pupils to understand healthy, respectful relationships, including friendships, family relationships, and intimate relationships
+• Support pupils to understand healthy, respectful relationships, including friendships, family relationships, and intimate relationships

-- • Prepare pupils for puberty and adulthood, including physical and emotional changes
+• Prepare pupils for puberty and adulthood, including physical and emotional changes

-- • Develop pupils’ self-esteem, resilience, and confidence
+• Develop pupils’ self-esteem, resilience, and confidence

-- • Promote understanding of consent, personal boundaries, and respect
+• Promote understanding of consent, personal boundaries, and respect

-- • Equip pupils to recognise and respond to risks, including bullying, peer pressure, exploitation, and online harm
+• Equip pupils to recognise and respond to risks, including bullying, peer pressure, exploitation, and online harm

-- • Teach pupils to use accurate vocabulary to describe their bodies and feelings
+• Teach pupils to use accurate vocabulary to describe their bodies and feelings

-- • Foster respect for diversity, including different cultures, religions, sexual orientations, and identities
+• Foster respect for diversity, including different cultures, religions, sexual orientations, and identities

-- • Promote physical health and mental wellbeing, including how to seek help and support
+• Promote physical health and mental wellbeing, including how to seek help and support

 Key Principles

-- • RSE & HE is delivered in a way that is age-appropriate, inclusive, and evidence-based.
+• RSE & HE is delivered in a way that is age-appropriate, inclusive, and evidence-based.

-- • Teaching is sensitive and respectful, recognising the diverse values and backgrounds of pupils and families.
+• Teaching is sensitive and respectful, recognising the diverse values and backgrounds of pupils and families.

-- • The programme does not encourage early sexual activity; rather, it provides pupils with the knowledge and skills to make informed, responsible decisions.
+• The programme does not encourage early sexual activity; rather, it provides pupils with the knowledge and skills to make informed, responsible decisions.

-- • Safeguarding is central: pupils are taught how to recognise unsafe situations and seek help.
+• Safeguarding is central: pupils are taught how to recognise unsafe situations and seek help

 TRS Values and RSE & HE